jlister76/WPF-Map-Replacement-Application/README.md

  # WPF-Map-Replacement-Application
 A Windows application that downloads GIS map files from an on-prem sever and extracts the map files by executing a self extracting archive  locally.
-Upon an successful update, the program connects to a SQL database and logs the user and device information.
+Upon a successful update, the program connects to a SQL database and logs the user and device information.

  ### Screen-shots <br/>
  #### File Selection <br/>